Texting and driving among youth: knowledge and strategies for prevention in Northeastern Ontario

 Attitudes, beliefs and social norms

-According to the theory of planned behaviour, intention to use cellphones while driving, such as texting and driving, can be driven by attitudes and social norms (Hafetz, Jacobson, Garcia-Espana, Curry & Winston, 2010; Struckerman-Johnson, Gaster, Struckerman-Johnson, Johnson & Shinagle, 2015).
-A major factor in the prevalence of texting and driving among young drivers may be the highly valuable social feature of cellphone use, such as the ability to organize their calendar with ease and communicating with their peers (Hafetz et al., 2010; Struckerman-Johnson et al., 2015; Schlehofer, Thompson, Ting, Ostermann, Nierman & Skenderian, 2010).
+According to the theory of planned behaviour, intention to use cellphones while driving, such as texting and driving, can be driven by attitudes and social norms (Hafetz, Jacobson, García-España, Curry & Winston, 2010; Struckman-Johnson, Gaster, Struckman-Johnson, Johnson & Shinagle, 2015).
+A major factor in the prevalence of texting and driving among young drivers may be the highly valuable social feature of cellphone use, such as the ability to organize their calendar with ease and communicating with their peers (Hafetz et al., 2010; Struckman-Johnson et al., 2015; Schlehofer, Thompson, Ting, Ostermann, Nierman & Skenderian, 2010).
 Hafetz et al. (2010) and Young and Lenné (2010) showed that the social value to texting while driving seemed to be a high predictor of the frequency of texting and driving among young drivers.
 Hafetz et al. (2010) conducted a study to evaluate young drivers’ beliefs on the advantages and disadvantages of cellphone abstention.
 They found that young drivers who perceive more disadvantages to abstaining from using cellphones while driving tend to engage in more frequent risky behaviours than those who perceive fewer disadvantages.

 Gender and age differences

 With respect to gender and age differences among youth, there is a lack of consistency in the literature.
 Olsen and colleagues (2013) reported that young males text and drive more than young females, but a similar study by the Canadian Association of Mental Health (CAMH) (2013) did not find any differences in texting and driving behaviours as a function of gender.
-Similarly, Struckerman-Johnson et al. (2015) found that men and women had similar frequencies of texting and driving behaviours.
-According to Struckerman-Johnson et al. (2015), women reported sending shorter text messages than did men.
+Similarly, Struckman-Johnson et al. (2015) found that men and women had similar frequencies of texting and driving behaviours.
+According to Struckman-Johnson et al. (2015), women reported sending shorter text messages than did men.
 Women also rated texting and driving as more distracting than did men, and said that they would be more likely to stop texting and driving if they began to see more public health campaigns against this type of risky behaviour, such as police warnings or receiving information on the dangers.
 Men rated themselves to have better confidence while driving than did women.

 Olsen et al. (2013) reported that older adolescents text and drive more than younger adolescents.
 Simons-Morton, Ouimet, Zhang, Klauer, Lee, Wang, Chen, Albert, and Dingus, (2011) examined the differences in age of passengers in affecting texting and driving behaviour in youth.
 Results supported that youth are less risky while driving when accompanied by an older adult compared to a peer.
 These results suggest that risky behaviour is considered socially acceptable among peers, influencing and increasing the probability of risky behaviour while driving with a peer.